Minimal impact guidelines

 Litter: If you carry it in, you can carry it out; this means everything, including so-called “bio-degradable” articles like apple-cores, banana peel etc.

-Human wastes: If a toilet is not available, dig a 15cm deep hole at least 100m from camps and watercourses, then bury waste and toilet paper.
+Human wastes: When available, use established toilet facilities.
+If a toilet is not available, dig a 15cm deep hole at least 100m from camps and watercourses, then bury waste and toilet paper.

 Fires: No fires in ‘fuel-stove only’ areas.
 If you want to make a fire elsewhere, keep it small, use established fireplaces and conserve wood.
 And don’t burn material containing foil or plastic.